transition.

 114 | Pygmy Mammoth

-Skulls of prehistoric pygmy elephants, discovered on Crete, featured a single large nasal cavity and are thought have inspired belief in the actual existence of the Cyclops in Homer’s Odyssey.
+Skulls of prehistoric pygmy elephants discovered on Crete featured a single large nasal cavity.
+They are thought have inspired belief in the literal existence of the Cyclops in Homer’s Odyssey.

 book >